Mrluis-Naka/MasterKeyWeb/ENGINEERING_MANUSCRIPT_EN.md

 2. Obtain access to an environment with a working profiler (Nsight Compute) for stage-level diagnosis at a precision greater than the current manual instrumentation allows.
 3. Extend the SoA layout optimisation (Section 6.4), today scoped exclusively to vanity mode without fixed bits, to the hash160/xpoint modes and to fixed-bit mode (`--fix-bits`) — not done in this round as a scope decision, not because of an identified technical limitation.
 4. Replicate on a different GPU architecture generation (Limitation 1).
-5. Formalise and publish (subject to the pending decision of Section 10) the complete source code, including the commit history documenting each optimisation decision.

 ---